 - Do you create new content for every channel you plan to include in your marketing strategy?

-What I’d like to share with you now, is a free, simple, and effective formula for automating the traffic generation with WordPress.
+What I’d like to share with you now, is a free, simple, and effective method that allows you to automate your traffic-getting process with WordPress.

 With this strategy, you will be able to: